Sound of You

-Original release

 "Sound of You" is a song by Dutch DJ and producer Armin van Buuren and Australian musician, singer, and producer Rob Swire.
 The track was officially released on March 27, 2025, on Armada Music.
 It is a genre-blending song that has been described by sources as a fusion of progressive house, trance, and drum and bass.

 The collaboration marks Swire's first vocal feature outside of his own projects in several years.
 The song was premiered by Armin van Buuren during his mainstage set at Ultra Music Festival 2024, where its high-energy drop and emotional melody quickly made it a fan favorite.
 According to quotes from both artists, the collaboration began after Armin van Buuren sent Swire the instrumental track, and Swire knew instantly that he wanted to sing on it.

 Pendulum version

 Following the release of the original song, a drum and bass remix by Pendulum was released on April 11, 2025.
 This version of the track was born from a shared studio session where Armin van Buuren suggested they create a drum and bass rendition together with Pendulum.
 The remix fuses Pendulum's signature high-energy sound with Armin's euphoric elements.
 The track was also a major festival highlight, with an earlier version being premiered by Armin van Buuren at a live show, further building anticipation for its official release.